Pacific leatherback turtle faces extinction in 20 years

 The research team also included scientists from the U.S. National Oceanic and Atmospheric Administration, National Marine Fisheries Service and the World Wildlife Fund Indonesia.

-The turtles can dive as deep as 4,000 feet.
+The turtles can dive as deep as 4,000 feet (1.2 km).
 To survive the cold depths, the leatherback can control its temperature, staying warmer than surrounding waters.
 They feed on jellyfish, eating hundreds a day.

 The leathery shell feels like tire tread and it is distinctively different from hard-shell sea turtles.